huxingran1993/PhoneBook_Backend/README.md

 Add more functions for the back end

 # Swagger
-- Add Swagger for ContactPersonController
+- Add Swagger for Controllers
 - Go to the url with Swagger UI: http://localhost:8080/swagger-ui.html#/

 # JWT